Guide to Streaming Video Services

 ViX

-ViX is a free, ad-supported Spanish-language service owned by TelevisaUnivision, which was formerly called PrendeTV.
+ViX is a free, ad-supported Spanish-language service owned by TelevisaUnivision, formerly known as PrendeTV.
 Unlike PrendeTV, which was exclusively a free, ad-supported service, ViX also has an ad-free subscription version called ViX Premium, which costs $9 a month, as well as a lower-priced tier called Vix Premium with Ads, which costs $6 a month.

 Both the paid (ViX Premium) and free (ViX Gratis) versions offer more than 100 entertainment channels, including movies, sports, and children’s programming.
 (ViX Premium also has 10,000 hours of premium programming and some exclusive live sporting events, including 7,000 hours of live soccer.)
-ViX has more than 40,000 hours of on-demand content, which includes shows from Univision, plus content from large media companies based in Brazil, Colombia, and Mexico.
+ViX has more than 40,000 hours of on-demand content, including shows from Univision and content from large media companies based in Brazil, Colombia, and Mexico.
 It also has deals with Disney, Lionsgate, and MGM to offer more than 150 films to viewers.

 Other programming includes several soccer channels, nature and wildlife channels from Blue Ant Media, nine telenovela channels, and seven movie channels.
 There are also three family channels.